evolv-ai/scaffold/README.md

 ## Develop Experiment Code

 ### Context Guidelines
+tbd

 ### Concept Guidelines
+tbd

 ### Variant Guidelines
+tbd
 ### Examples
-The following experiments are examples of usage:
+The following experiments are examples of usage tbd
--
--

 ## Start Development Server
 This starts the development server to be served up to the browser.
 ```